 Cashback credit cards

-This card allows customers to earn a cash credit —usually 1 to 2 percent— on every purchase.
+These cards allow you to earn a cash credit—usually 1 to 2 percent—on every purchase.
 For example, if you spent $1,000 per month on your credit card, you’d earn $10 to $20 off your bill.
-Some credit card companies offer a higher cash-back percentage with an increased usage of the card.
-It’s a good thing for hard-driving agents like Jerry Maguire here… or just people like us.
+Some credit card companies offer a higher cash-back percentage with an increased or specific usage of the card.
+Everyone can use a little bit extra cash, right?

 You should get this card if … you’re responsible with your monthly credit card payments and you prefer to make most of your purchases with a card to boost your cash-back rewards.

 You shouldn’t get this card if … you would rarely use your credit card, or if you aren’t timely with your monthly payment.